 3. Open and fund your account

-After opening your account, in order to start investing in stocks, you will need to deposit money to the account, which is also referred to as funding your account.
-Depending on the broker, this can be done via bank transfer, credit card, or even electronic wallets like Paypal or Apple Pay.
-Some brokers also set a minimum amount that you have to deposit to start trading, so keep this in mind when making the transfer.
+After opening your account, in order to start investing in stocks, you will need to deposit money into the account.
+This process is referred to as funding your account.
+Depending on the broker, this funding can be done via bank transfer, credit card, or electronic wallets like Paypal or Apple Pay.
+Some brokers have a minimum amount that you have to deposit to start trading, so keep this in mind when making the transfer.

 Tip: Open a demo investment account

-Many online brokers offer demo accounts, where you can try out how buying and selling stocks works, without risking any of your actual money.
-These accounts and trading platforms look the same as the live ones, but no actual transactions are carried out on the open market - the deals are only virtual.
-It's a useful tool for getting to learn the details of stock trading in demonstration mode, before jumping into the market with your hard-earned savings.
+Many online brokers offer demo accounts, where you can try buying and selling stocks works, without risking any of your actual money.
+These accounts and trading platforms look the same as the live ones, but no actual transactions are carried out on the open market - the deals are virtual.
+It's a useful tool for getting the hang of stock trading before jumping into the market with your hard-earned savings.